belgattitude/soluble-japha/doc/pjb62_compatibility.md

 ## Enable compatibility layer

-- Compatibility layer is enabled through the 'load_pjb_compatibility' option in the `Bridge\Adapter`.
+- Compatibility layer is enabled through by adding a separate repo 'soluble/japha-pjb62-compat'

 - The original PHP\Java bridge (`Java.inc`) must not be loaded anymore, you can disable any calls to `include(.../Java.inc)` in your code and